raidenz/react-web-mobile-skeleton/README.md

-# code spliting with CRA
+# React Web Mobile Skeleton
-How if we can split our code, so we can component for mobile and desktop app, with smaller code?
+How if we can split our code, so we can create component for mobile and desktop app, with smaller code?

 this is just experiment